pdkl95/factoradic_c_utils/README.md

     make check    # optional
     make install

-See ./configure --help for a list a buils and install options..
+See `./configure --help` for a list a buils and install options..

-If the autoconf script cannot find gmp, you can provide the location of the librarey and header file directly with the --with-gmp-include=DIR and --with-gmp-lib=OPTIONS
+If the autoconf script cannot find gmp, you can provide the location of the librarey and header file directly with the `--with-gmp-include=DIR` and `--with-gmp-lib=DIR` options.

 ## Usage